Autumn Semester during COVID-19 — What you need to know

 Q: What about student recitals that were cancelled in spring?

-A: Students whose recital was cancelled last spring semester will have first priority to schedule an autumn semester recital, followed by those with autumn required recitals.
+A: Students whose recital was canceled last spring semester will have first priority to schedule an autumn semester recital, followed by those with autumn required recitals.

 Q. Will all School of Music performances be livestreamed?